ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part04.md

 #### Argocd

-- For Argocd I had to edit the `ingressClassName` to make it Traefik aware
+- For Argocd I had to edit the `ingressClassName` to make it Traefik aware also enable `TLS`
-- Also enable `TLS`

 ```yaml
       # Argo CD server ingress configuration